ericberman/MyFlightbookWeb/README.md

  * recaptchaKey - ID for using Google's recaptcha
  * recaptchValidateEndpoint - the url for validating recaptcha
  * SharedDataEncryptorKey - Key used to encrypt access to data being shared with the world
+ * ShuntState - "shunted" to shunt the site, otherwise empty
+ * ShuntMessage - the message to display while the site is shunted.
  * StripeLiveKey - key for interacting with stripe in the live environment
  * StripeLiveWebhook - webhook for receiving notifications in the live environment from Stripe
  * StripeTestKey - key for interacting with stripe in the development environment